manuelbieh/react-book/basics/css-and-styling.md

 In this example the value for `className` is `item` in each case.
 If the selected item is the current item, it also gets the class `item item--selected`.

-The package `classnames` has become the de-facto standard to defined classes based on a condition.
+The package `classnames` has become the de-facto standard to define classes based on a condition.
 It can be installed via the CLI:

 ```bash
 npm install classnames